bisen-del/JavaInterviewprep/README.md

 # JavaInterviewprep
-Its a basic java project for generate random eamai and password for tha user
+Its a basic java project for generate random email and password for tha user